David Elliot Johnson: Early life

 Johnson was born in Newark, New Jersey.
 His parents were Frances Lysett (née Wemore) and Theodore Eames Johnson.

 He graduated from Trinity College in Hartford with a Bachelor of Arts in 1955.
 There, he was a member of St. Anthony Hall.
 After college, he spent three years in the U.S. Air Force Strategic Air Command as a pilot.
 He then went to Virginia Theological Seminary, where he received a Master of Divinity degree in 1961.

 Career

 After ordination to the diaconate in 1961 and the priesthood in 1961, he served as rector of the Church of the Good Shepherd in Little Rock, Arkansas from 1961 to 1965.
 From 1965 to 1972, he was the vicar of St Martin's Church in Fayetteville, Arkansas.
 He served as rector of Calvary Church in Columbia, Missouri from 1972 to 1976.
 He was called to the Diocese of Southwest Florida in 1976 to become Next, he was rector of St. Boniface in Sarasota, Florida in 1976, serving there until 1985.

 Johnson was elected Coadjutor Bishop of Massachusetts on May 18, 1985.
-He was consecrated on October 5, 1985 by presiding Bishop John Allin in the Cathedral of the Holy Cross.
-Johnson became Bishop in 1986 of the largest diocese in the Episcopal Church.
+He was consecrated on October 5, 1985 by Presiding Bishop John Allin at the Cathedral of the Holy Cross.
+Johnson became diocesan bishop in 1986 of the largest diocese in the Episcopal Church.

-As Bishop, he regularly preached about world peace, the arms race, and AIDS and was traditionally known to visit two parishes on Sundays.
+As bishop, he regularly preached about world peace, the arms race, and AIDS and was traditionally known to visit two parishes on Sundays.
 He was also a supporter of the ordination of women as priests and bishops but did not support ordaining gay and lesbian persons.
 Barbara Harris became the first female suffragan bishop of the Episcopal Church under his tenure.
 He founded the DoveMass program which recruited volunteers to work in public schools.

-His episcopacy was characterized with a number of clashes with some congregations, notably in 1993 when he was involved in a public dispute with Emmanuel Episcopal Church, Boston over their music program.
-He was also in conflict with the Church of the Advent after criticizing the means how the church was governed.
+His episcopacy was characterized with a number of clashes with some congregations, notably in 1993 when he was involved in a public dispute with Emmanuel Episcopal Church, Boston, over their music program.
+He was also in conflict with the Church of the Advent after criticizing how the church was governed.
 In return the church filed suit asking for a court injunction to keep him from interfering.

-In November 1994, Johnson announced that he intended to retire in June 5, 1995.
+In November 1994, Johnson announced that he intended to retire on June 5, 1995.